-Lithgow currently has two high speed (Level 3) charge points installed by the NRMA in the Lithgow Workies car park and three medium speed (Level 2) charge points in the showground.
-This strategy identifies the need for the progressive installation of 32 medium speed (Level 2) charge points and two additional Level 3 charge points across six car parks serving Main Street by 2026 (see pages 17-24).
+Lithgow City currently has two highspeed (Level 3) charge points installed by the NRMA in the Lithgow Workies car park.
+This strategy identifies the need for the progressive installation of 35 medium-speed (Level 2) charge points and two additional Level 3 charge points across Lithgow City by 2026, starting with 16 Level 2 charge points across three peripheral car parks along Main Street in 2023 (see pages 30-31).